 Chapters 2 - 6 set out policies for certain development types.
-These chapters all work to achieve the Vision described in Chapter 1.
+These chapters all work to achieve

-Chapter 7 contains policies for different towns and villages and identifies land suitable for development.
+Chapter 7 contains policies for different towns and villages and identifies land

-The nuts and bolts of the Local Plan are the strategies and planning policies included in each chapter.
+The nuts and bolts of the Local Plan are the strategies and planning policies included in each/chapterwt.